 - limitations of mobility

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Stryker ShapeMatch Lawsuits.
-We are handling individual litigation nationwide and currently accepting new ShapeMatch Cutting Guide injury cases in all 50 states.
+The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Stryker ShapeMatch Cutting Guide Lawsuits.
+We are handling individual litigation nationwide and currently accepting new Stryker ShapeMatch Cutting Guide injury cases in all 50 states.

-Free Confidential Lawsuit Evaluation: If you or a loved one had complications following total knee replacement with a Stryker ShapeMatch Cutting Guides System, you should contact our law firm immediately.
+Free Confidential ShapeMatch Cutting Guide Lawsuit Evaluation: If you or a loved one had complications following total knee replacement with a Stryker ShapeMatch Cutting Guide System, you should contact our law firm immediately.
 You may be entitled to compensation by filing a lawsuit and we can help.